 Protecting your privacy is important to us.
 This policy explains how any information you give to us is used and stored so that you remain informed and in control of your information, your privacy choices when using our website or apps and your right to access your information.

-As a result, we are introducing a new approach that relies on you giving us your consent about how we can contact you.
+Following changes to GDPR (General Data Protection Regulation) from May 2018, we introduced a new approach that relies on you giving us your consent about how we can contact you.
 This means you’ll have the choice as to whether you want to receive these messages and be able to select how you want to receive them (email, phone or post).

 You can decide not to receive communications or change how we contact you at any time.
 If you wish to do so please either e-mail [email protected] or write to Data Protection at Cardiff bus, Head Office, Sloper Road, Cardiff CF11 8TB.